siegfriedpammer/cacao/src/mm/boehm-gc/libatomic_ops-1.2/doc/README.txt

 All X86: We quietly assume 486 or better.

-Windows:
-Currently AO_REQUIRE_CAS is not supported.

 Microsoft compilers:
 Define AO_ASSUME_WINDOWS98 to get access to hardware compare-and-swap functionality.
 This relies on the InterlockedCompareExchange() function which was apparently not supported in Windows95.
 (There may be a better way to get access to this.)
-Currently only X86(32 bit) is supported for Windows.

 Gcc on x86:
 Define AO_USE_PENTIUM4_INSTRS to use the Pentium 4 mfence instruction.